-General and administrative expenses increased by \$4.1 million, or 59.7% in the first quarter of fiscal 2015 compared to the corresponding period of fiscal 2014.
-The increase in general and administrative expenses during the three months ending September 30, 2014, compared to the corresponding period of fiscal 2014, was primarily due to higher personnel and travel costs due to an increase in headcount of approximately 100 employees, and higher occupancy costs due to additional facilities in Salem, New Hampshire and Shannon, Ireland as a result of our acquisition of Enterasys in the second quarter of fiscal 2014 and an increase in bad debt expense as compared to the corresponding period of fiscal 2014.
+General and administrative expenses decreased by \$0.9 million, or 7.9% for the three months ended December 31, 2014 and increased by \$3.3 million or 18.0% for the six months ended December 31, 2014 as compared to the corresponding periods of fiscal 2014.
+The decrease in general and administrative expenses was primarily due to lower bonus accruals and lower travel costs offset by additional month of personnel costs and higher recruiting costs related to our acquisition of Enterasys on October 31, 2013.
+The increase in general and administrative expenses during the six months ending December 31, 2014, compared to the corresponding period of fiscal 2014, was primarily due to higher personnel and travel costs due to an increase in headcount of approximately 100 employees, and higher occupancy costs due to additional facilities in Salem, New Hampshire and Shannon, Ireland as a result of our acquisition of Enterasys on October 31, 2013 and an increase in bad debt expense.